gkapfham/pyohio2021-presentation/slides.md

 projects.
 This feature has come in handy when the data that it downloads is too large to send to someone on a per-file basis.

-After walking through the source code for this function, I have a story to tell you about how type annotations helped me to implement it correctly!

-**Explain each line of source code in the function.**

 When I first wrote this function, I did so in the way that you see right now.
 That leads me to my next question:

 - Can you find the bug in this program?

+Thankfully, Pyright can find it for us!

+**CUT IN SHORT VERSION**

+After walking through the source code for this function, I have a story to tell you about how type annotations helped me to implement it correctly!

+**Explain each line of source code in the function.**

 Although I acknowledge that the defect is a small one and that, in fact, I would have been able to find it without using type annotations and type checkers, I'm